tomporvaz/tomporvaz.github.io/README.md

 ## For the real PORKPOTATO visit:
 # [www.porkpotato.com](https://porkpotato.com)

-*[porkpotato.com](https://porkpotato.com) is where you can catch up on Tom Porvaznik's latest projects*

-**tomporvaz.github.io has been deprecated, and no longer serves as repository for all of Tom's latest projects.**
+**tomporvaz.github.io has been deprecated, and no longer serves as repository for all of Tom's latest projects.** *Go to [porkpotato.com](https://porkpotato.com) to catch up on Tom Porvaznik's latest projects*

 [Choropleth of US Educational Attainment](https://tomporvaz.github.io/fcc_data-viz_choropleth/) This map shows educational attainment by county as a color scale.